 c)Difficult for customers to make a decision

 Supermarkets, like hypermarkets, have no appointed salesmen.
 Hence customers are on their own to choose a product even if they haven't used it before.
-This, at times, becomes tough for customers, especially when they've taken the wrong product home a couple of times.
+This makes it difficult to make a choice, especially if you are not sure what you are looking for.

 4.5)Pros of Departmental Stores